silentgameplays/Windows-10-Reforged-Gaming-Edition/README.md

 # 24.For Older Games DirectX 9,10,11
 https://www.dropbox.com/sh/87qq1i6ozorktr7/AABGZFMcSnBTXw8StzqVyepya?dl=0

+# 25. Cleanup all udpates used in the installation process cmd as Admin:
+* DISM.exe /Online /Cleanup-Image /StartComponentCleanup

 # Thats it we are good to go.Enjoy!
 # Check out the AMEliorated project that inspired this Windows Reforged project,the only difference we used different approaches and builds!
 # https://ameliorated.info/documentation.html#install